dagger/dagger/sdk/rust/README.md

 - [ ] Add open telemetry tracing to the sdk
 - [ ] Remove `id().await?` from passing to other dagger graphs, this should make the design much cleaner
-- [ ] Start MkBook on how to actually use the sdk
 - [x] Update to newest upstream release
 - [ ] Fix bugs
   - [x] Run in conjunction with golang and other sdks